- Classic & Antique Cars

 Shipping a classic or antique car safely and efficiently is not a particularly complicated process, but there are a few things you should know going in.
 There are probably also a few things you may have questions about, which is why we decided to put together this list of the commonly asked questions when shipping an antique, vintage, or classic car.
 For the most part, it’s not much different shipping a classic car than it is for any other type of vehicle, but there are some things to keep in mind to help you make the most informed decision.

 Since classic car transport does require some extra attention to detail, there are some best practices that almost every auto transport company will advocate.
 As far as our classic car transport service is concerned, we always advise customers to use enclosed car transport, which offers the safest and quickest method of delivery.
-Additionally, we suggest having classic vehicles shipped using door to door transport, which means the shipping company delivers directly to your home or a specific address of your choosing.
+Additionally, we suggest having classic vehicles shipped using a/the door-to-door transport, which means the shipping company delivers directly to your home or a specific address of your choosing.
 If safety and convenience are important to you, the enclosed auto transport option is the choice that makes sense.

 Cost & Time To Ship Your Classic Car Examples